expo/expo/docs/versions/unversioned/guides/configuration.rst

    .. attribute:: bundleIdentifier

     The bundle identifier for your iOS standalone app.
 You make it up, but it needs to be unique on the App Store.
-See `this StackOverflow question <http://stackoverflow.com/questions/11347470/what-does-bundle-identifier-mean-in-the-ios-project>`_.
-    Reverse DNS notation unique name for your app.
+See `this StackOverflow question <http://stackoverflow.com/questions/11347470/what-does-bundle-identifier-mean-in-the-ios-project>`_. iOS bundle identifier notation unique name for your app.
 For example, host.exp.exponent, where exp.host is our domain and Exponent is our app.

+   .. attribute:: config

+       .. attribute:: fabric

+        `Twitter Fabric <https://get.fabric.io/>`_ keys to hook up Crashlytics and other services.

+           .. attribute:: apiKey

+            Your Fabric API key

+           .. attribute:: buildSecret

+            Your Fabric build secret

+       .. attribute:: googleSignIn

+        `Google Sign-In iOS SDK <https://developers.google.com/identity/sign-in/ios/start-integrating>`_ keys for your standalone app.

+           .. attribute:: reservedClientId

+            The reserved client id url scheme.
+Can be found in `GoogeService-Info.plist`.

 .. attribute:: android